oyusti/api/README.md

 - In "env" you must also add "APP_KEY" since it will be empty, for this we write in the terminal:

+'''
-'''php artisan key: generate'''
+php artisan key: generate
+'''

 -In the terminal execute

+'''
-'''php artisan migrate --seed'''
+php artisan migrate --seed
+'''

 That is all